jeffvalk/snap-indent/README.md

 ### Replacement for auto-indent-mode

 Snap-indent was created as a minimalist replacement for `auto-indent-mode`.
-That package is shockingly complex, and while I respect the ambition of its author, complexity has costs.
+That package is surprisingly complex, and while I respect the ambition of its author, complexity has costs.
 At the time snap-indent was created, `auto-indent-mode` had numerous interoperability bugs with other common packages.
 Its approach hadn't aged well.

 In contrast, snap-indent, while quite flexible, is designed for simplicity and hygiene.
-It doesn't replace built-in functionality or use function advice.
+It doesn't overwrite built-in functionality or use function advice.
 It's lightweight and should play well with other packages.
-And it has regression tests.
+And it has unit tests.

 ## Installation